Table of Contents

 While not a source of energy itself, energy storage technology is a critical component for creating a low-carbon electricity system.
 The technology takes various forms—older facilities use pumped water, while newer systems deploy lithium-ion batteries—but the fundamental goal is always the same: storing electricity to use later.

-Just as the invention of refrigeration changed how people consumed food—allowing them to store it before eating—energy storage can revolutionize the how we use energy.
+Just as the invention of refrigeration changed how people consumed food—allowing them to store it before eating—energy storage can revolutionize how we use energy.
 It lets us produce clean energy when it’s cheapest, store it, and put it back into the electricity grid when needed.
 Using storage in conjunction with solar and wind energy helps ensure that power is available even when the sun isn’t shining and the wind isn’t blowing.

 In the United States, large-scale storage operations are still relatively rare.
 But as the amount of wind and solar grows—and the number of coal plants drops—storage will become ever more important for an efficient and clean grid.